LivePersonInc/developer-center/pages/documents/ContactCenterManagement/SkillsAPI/Introduction/overview.md

 * Automatically update, edit or delete skills

-* Synch skills within LiveEngage with your internal HR or staffing systems.
+* Synch skills within Conversational Cloud with your internal HR or staffing systems.